Skip to content

 The Tavern at Timberland

-A reliable year-round option when the lobster pounds are closed.
+Year-round tavern serving pub fare.
+A reliable option when seasonal pounds are closed.

 20 min walk